100+ Best Fundraising Ideas for Everyone in 2024

 breakfast with santa

 Serve juice and pancakes (and have a yummy toppings bar).
 You can charge a flat fee for entry or charge for each activity separately.
-Sell tickets online in advance.
-This can be a great way to raise more funds online.
+Sell tickets online in advance and be sure to have donation kiosks and other in-person giving options in place at the event to secure even more gifts.

 Fundraising Potential: ++